Integrating Palliative Care into Population Management

 Toolkit for finding the right patients at the right time to address gaps in care.

-This toolkit, Case Management for People with Serious Illness, provides online courses and resources for case managers to meet the needs of patients with serious illness.
+This toolkit provides online courses and resources for care managers to meet the needs of patients with serious illness.